TechnoPi/TakeHomeAssessmentAarav/README.md

 We kindly ask that you complete your assessment by the end of next week (10/14).
 If you have any trouble meeting that deadline but are still committed to the position, feel free to reach out.

-Once you have completed this challenge, we ask that you email it over to Sam DuBois at `sdubois@umass.edu`  (Please reply to the existing thread of emails).
-You can send it via an attachment or Github Repository link.

 If you have any questions over the course of this assignment just reach out!

 Thank you all and happy coding!